Florence Tuft wanted to remember this.

 She sank back onto her fur couch, staring at the Hightown house she’d bought with her Guardian’s salary.
 Big windows, huge rooms, designer furniture, a big kitchen island.
 All the amenities you could dream of.
 And empty, except for her.

 Then she went through her mail, because there was nothing else to do.
 Much of it consisted of arranged marriage feelers being sent out from Epistocrat families, to see if she’d like to marry this or that lord.
-With her war history and position as the Scholar of Air, it was easy to imagine why, even if she wasn’t an epistocrat.
+With her war history and position as the Scholar of Air, it was easy to imagine why, even if she wasn’t an Epistocrat.
 Projection potential had some element of genetic lineage, but no one knew how much.
-And skilled projectors tended to produce skilled children, regardless of their parentage.
+And skilled projectors tended to produce skilled children.

 She projected into the offers, flung them into the trash, and noticed a glint of something at the back of the drawer, pulling it out.
 A business card.
 Purple and blue.